Goffle Brook Park: Colonial past

 Prior to the American Revolution, two Lenape camps existed within the boundaries of what would eventually become the park.
 The more significant of the two camps sat at the confluence of Goffle Brook and Deep Voll Brook.

 The area of Goffle Brook Park played a significant part in the American Revolutionary War.
 For a time, General Lafayette’s troops were stationed along Goffle Brook.
 In particular, Major Lee's Virginia light horse troop occupied the east bank of the brook in 1780, while Lafayette's light infantry occupied the west bank on the flank of First Watchung Mountain.
 Lafayette's headquarters were at the Ryerson House, the former location of which is marked atop a small hill in the southern section of the park.

 Description

 Sitting on the eastern foot of Goffle Hill (First Watchung Mountain), the verdant Goffle Brook Park follows Goffle Brook for a little over a mile and a half between CR 665 Lafayette Ave and MacFarlan Ave/Maitland Ave in Hawthorne.
-While no wider than a third of a mile, the park offers sweeping views from its hilly southern meadows.
+While no wider than a third of a mile, the park offers sweeping views from its southern meadows.
 In the winter, these hilly sections of the park are popular sleigh riding attractions.
 The southern section of the park also features an enclosed dog run, various ball fields, two playgrounds, a picnic area, and wooded walking trails.